 Multiple Sclerosis (MS)

 This is the most common demyelinating disorder.
 One in 500 people have it.
 It’s an autoimmune condition that attacks your brain, spinal cord, and optic nerve.
-There are four types, ranging from mild to severe.
-It’s more likely to affect women.
-It comes from genetic causes and things in your environment.
+There are four main courses of the disease that predict how fast it will progress.
+MS is more likely to affect women.
+It has a genetic link and may also be triggered by something in a person's environment.

 The most common symptoms are: